The strength of NIPN

 - coverage of nutrition-specific and nutrition-sensitive interventions and programmes;

 - investments in these programmes.

 The added value of the NIPN operational cycle is the creation of a continuous dialogue between policy experts and data analysts to decide on the priority policy-relevant questions, the type of analysis and how the results from the analysis will be communicated to policy makers as actionable recommendations for policy decisions.
-This differs from the usual approach in which data analysts analyse survey data, prepare a report, and share the report with policy makers, with limited interaction.
+This differs from the usual approach in which data analysts, analyse data, prepare a report, and share the report with policy makers, without much interaction with them.

-- Because the strength of NIPN lies in answering nutrition policy-relevant questions and making better use of existing data, the data analysis carried out by NIPN follows specific principles.
+- Because the strength of NIPN lies in answering nutrition policy-relevant questions and making better use of existing data, the data analyses carried out by NIPN needs to follow specific principles.

 - Because of these principles, and because of the nature of the data typically used by NIPN, some data analysis methods are better suited to providing actionable answers than others.